rajeevphysics/Obsidian-MathMatter/Notes/Euclidean Vector Spaces/Dots Product & Angles.md

 >[!info]+ Read Time
 **⏱ 3 min**
 # Deriving Dot Products
-Dot product describes how much one vector goes into another vector.
+A dot product describes how much one vector goes into another vector.

 >[!warning] Assumptions
 We will assume the Law of Cosines is valid without proving.